Why is Astaxanthin So Amazing For you?

 Astaxanthin is a juggernaut of an antioxidant found in certain plants, marine animals, and algae.
-Astaxanthin is classified as a carotenoid due to its red pigment.
-In recent years, astaxanthin has become a trendy antioxidant supplement.
+Astaxanthin is classified as a carotenoid due to its red pigment and, in recent years, has become a trendy antioxidant supplement.
 It has an array of health benefits backed by numerous studies adding to the credibility of this antioxidant.
-Astaxanthin has been stated to have anti-inflammatory and anti-fatigue properties on top of all the health benefits.
+For example, astaxanthin has been stated to have inflammation-reducing and anti-fatigue properties on top of all the other health benefits.
 These properties can help your skin, hair, nails, and heart stay youthful and healthy.
-We will explore several of the benefits and uses of astaxanthin to understand better why it is such a hot commodity right now.
+We’re looking at several of the benefits and uses of astaxanthin to understand better why it is such a hot commodity.

-Astaxanthin is a popular carotenoid belonging to the xanthophyll subclass.
-It is a phytonutrient and is commonly found in algae and fish.
-It has a red pigment, which is responsible for the color of lobsters, salmon, trout, crabs, krill, shrimp, and other seafood.
+Astaxanthin is a carotenoid belonging to the xanthophyll subclass.
+It is a phytonutrient commonly found in algae and fish.
+It has a red pigment, which is responsible for the color of a lobster, salmon, trout, crab, krill, shrimp, and other seafood.
 Certain species of yeast also contain astaxanthin.
-Since humans cannot naturally produce carotenoids, we must attain them through diet and/or supplements.
+Since humans cannot naturally produce carotenoids, we must get them through diet and/or supplements.
 The highest concentration of astaxanthin per kilogram is in wild-caught salmon.
-However, we only need 3-4 mg of astaxanthin to start to notice some health benefits.
+However, we only need 3-4 mg of astaxanthin to start noticing some health benefits.

 Astaxanthin Hunts Down Free Radicals

-Astaxanthin is one of the most powerful antioxidants found in nature, so naturally, it hunts down free radicals in the body.
-Free radicals create oxidative stress which allows inflammation to occur.
-Adding astaxanthin to your diet can prevent inflammation from occurring.
-Prolonged exposure to inflammation can lead to damage such as early aging, cognitive problems such as dementia, eye health problems, arthritis, other joint problems, and more.
+Astaxanthin is one of the most potent antioxidants found in nature.
+And like all antioxidants, it hunts down free radicals in the body.
+Free radicals create oxidative stress, which allows inflammation to occur.
+Adding astaxanthin to your diet can prevent that inflammation.
+Prolonged exposure to inflammation can lead to damage such as early aging, cognitive problems such as dementia, eye health problems, arthritis, and other joint problems.
 With this in mind, you can see the importance of having antioxidants in your diet.

 How does it work?